platform-mesh/platform-mesh.github.io/reference/components/account-operator.md

 The account operator is the Platform Mesh component that converts defined account or organization entities into live control-plane structure.
 It owns reconciliation of the `Account`-Resource and ties its lifecycle to **kcp** workspace lifecycle.
 It ensures that each account gets the right isolation, workspace typing, and discoverable metadata.

-Its role is to sit between the tenancy declared and how KCP exposes that tenancy without concerning itself with the implementation of identity or access management.
+Its role is to sit between the tenancy declared and how kcp exposes that tenancy without concerning itself with the implementation of identity or access management.

 ## Resources